mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

 ## Absolute Conformal Inference

 Absolute conformal inference is one of the easiest ways to make prediction intervals around arbitrary models.
-In this notebook, I generate data for a regression problem (the target is continuous), but this technique works with classification problems too!
+In this post, I generate data for a regression problem (the target is continuous), but this technique works with classification problems too!

 The idea is simple:

 0. Choose a coverage level you want.
 The coverage level is the percentage of predictions we want to fall in our prediction interval.
-In the code below, we use .9 for 90% coverage.
+In the code below, I use .9 for 90% coverage.
 1. Train your model
 2. Make predictions on a calibration dataset
 3. Compute the 90th quantile of the *absolute value* of the residuals